 • Select the Sum mass participation factors tab appropriate tab.
-For inspection only modes 20 to 25 will be printed here.
+For inspection only those modes approaching and exceeding 90% in the x and y directions are shown on the following image.
 It can be seen that a greater than 90% participation value has been achieved in mode 22.